-In many of the observed cases, the professional development pathway for SAI employees with jurisdictional responsibilities appears to follow a route similar to that described in question 2.
-The difference is that there is a much stronger emphasis on their standing in the legal profession, especially at more senior levels.
-OBJECTIVE OF To ensure that SAIs with jurisdictional powers have PROFESSIONALISATION competent staff who can deal with the unique requirements INITIATIVE related to their mandates, including elements from both the INITIATIVE legal profession and the auditing environment. • ISSAI 150; GUIDS 7500 to 7900; Unique public-sector or SAI competency frameworks (such as the example provided in GUID 7500); SAI mandate and, in general, the SAI's enabling STANDARDS, legislation; FRAMEWORKS, Specific minimum qualification/competency POLICIES, PRACTICES requirements as per the SAI's enabling OR RULES THAT MAY GUIDE THIS OPTION legislation/public-sector guidelines; GUIDE THIS OPTION Competence (and other professional) requirements set by the relevant legal profession/fraternity; Public service competence requirements, Public servants' entry requirements; and Public service HR policies and practices.
-Legal profession in the country in which the SAI operates; Legal fraternity, locally and internationally; KEY PARTNERSHIPS Forum for SAIs with jurisdictional responsibilities (as defined in the related Paris Declaration); Central government human resource function; and National academies / schools of public service.
+To ensure that SAIs with jurisdictional powers have competent staff who can deal with the unique requirements related to their mandates, including elements from both the legal profession and the auditing environment.

+- ISSAI 150;

+- GUIDS 1950 and 1951;

+- Unique public-sector or SAI competency frameworks (such as the example provided in GUID 1950);

+- SAI mandate and, in general, the SAI's enabling legislation;

+- Specific minimum qualification/competency requirements as per the SAI's enabling legislation/public-sector guidelines;

+- Competence (and other professional) requirements set by the relevant legal profession/fraternity;

+- Public service competence requirements,

+- · Public servants' entry requirements; and

+- Public service HR policies and practices.